Conservation laws and quantum error correction: towards a generalised matching decoder: Decoding algorithms

 We obtain an efficient high-performance decoder using the minimum-weight perfect-matching algorithm.
 Let us describe this decoder here.
 Our exposition may be unconventional compared to other descriptions of minimum-weight perfect-matching decoding in the literature, to help elucidate the generalisation for matching decoders we propose in the following section.

-For reasonable error models such as local error models, the minimum-weight perfect-matching algorithm can obtain an error that occurred with high probability.
+For reasonable error models such as local error models, the minimum-weight perfect-matching algorithm can determine an error that is highly probable to have occurred.
 In certain cases, for instance for the independent and identically distributed bit-flip noise model, it can obtain the maximal value of $\pi(E)$ over all $E$.
 It is known that this is sufficient for a decoder to demonstrate a threshold \cite{Dennis02}.

 A perfect matching is a subgraph of an input graph, such that every vertex of the output subgraph has exactly one incident edge, see Fig.~\ref{Fig:ErrorCorrection}(right).
-The minimum-weight perfect-matching algorithm~\cite{Edmonds65} takes as input a graph with weighted edges, and returns a matching of the input graph such that the sum of the weights of the remaining edges of the output matching is minimal.
+The minimum-weight perfect-matching algorithm~\cite{Edmonds65} takes as input a graph with weighted edges, and returns a matching of the input graph such that the sum of the weights of the edges of the output matching is minimal.
 See Ref.~\cite{Higgott21pyMatching} where an implementation of minimum-weight perfect-matching decoding algorithm is described.

 We can adapt the minimum-weight perfect-matching algorithm to decode the surface code~\cite{Dennis02} by using the fact that error events introduce defects in pairs.
 Let us take the bit-flip error model as an example.
 It will be helpful re-express an error $E$ in terms of individual string-like error events $\alpha$ such that $ E = \prod_\alpha \alpha $ where each $\alpha$ creates exactly two defects for $\sigma(E)$.